1982 visit by Pope John Paul II to the United Kingdom: England

 John Paul II arrived in the United Kingdom on the morning of 28 May 1982, landing at Gatwick Airport.
-After kissing the runway, he was greeted there by 3,500 singing children, Cardinal Basil Hume, Archbishop of Westminster and Cormac Murphy-O'Connor, Bishop of Arundel and Brighton (the Roman Catholic diocese in which the airport is located).
+After kissing the runway, he was greeted there by 3,500 singing children, Basil Cardinal Hume, Archbishop of Westminster and Cormac Murphy-O'Connor, Bishop of Arundel and Brighton (the Roman Catholic diocese in which the airport is located).
 Also present was Anglican Bishop Eric Kemp of Chichester (the Anglican diocese in which the airport is located), already showing the visit's noteworthy reconciliatory character towards the Church of England.
 The Pope later travelled from Gatwick Airport railway station to London Victoria by special train 975025 Caroline and from there went to Westminster Cathedral, where he celebrated his first Mass of the visit.
 During his first day in Britain he departed from his prepared text on three occasions, calling for peace in the Falklands and in Northern Ireland.
 Also on that day he met Queen Elizabeth II, the Supreme Governor of the Church of England.

-On 29 May John Paul II visited Canterbury Cathedral, becoming the first pontiff to do so and participating in an historic meeting with the Prince of Wales (now Charles III), before attending a ceremony with the Archbishop of Canterbury, Robert Runcie.
+On 29 May John Paul II visited Canterbury Cathedral, becoming the first pontiff to do so and participating in an historic meeting with the Prince of Wales (now King Charles III), before attending a ceremony with the Archbishop of Canterbury, Robert Runcie.
 During the service, the two church leaders renewed their baptismal vows together, knelt in silent prayer at the spot where Thomas Becket was murdered in 1170, and issued a common declaration, thanking God for "the progress that has been made in the work of reconciliation" between the Catholic Church and the Church of England.
 Later that day, he went through Wembley by means of a procession, then celebrated Mass at Wembley Stadium in the presence of 80,000 people.
 The crowd gave him a standing ovation, and sang "He's Got the Whole World in His Hands".